DataBiosphere/terra-app-manager/CONTRIBUTING.md

 start compiling your repo.

 ### Impersonating a Service Account for `/admin` access

+Following the details outlined in the [DESIGN.md](./DESIGN.md), this service assumes all requests are authenticated by the time they reach this service.
+To test this functionality locally, you need to make sure the Apache proxy is running locally.

 The `/admin`-endpoints are locked down to only allow specific service accounts to access them.